-7 Staff costs - continued
+8 Staff costs - continued

-The remuneration of the Accounting Officer for 2021-22 was determined on 27 June 2022 by the College's Remuneration Committee.
+The remuneration of the Accounting Officer for 2022-23 was determined on 28 June 2023 by the College's Remuneration Committee.
 The Accounting Officer was not involved in setting their remuneration.
-The factors taken into account by the Committee in determining the Accounting Officer's remuneration for the year to 31 July 2022 ( and the other Senior Postholders) included: performance against personal objectives as judged via her appraisal by the Chair and Vice Chair of Corporation (or the Chair of the relevant Committee in the case of the other Senior Postholders); pay increases for other staff; performance of the organisation; sector data on pay of Accounting Officers and benchmarking or other means of comparison to the broader market.
+The factors taken into account by the Committee in determining the Accounting Officer's remuneration for the year to 31 July 2023 (and the other Senior Postholders) included: performance against personal objectives as judged via her appraisal by the Chair and Vice Chair of Corporation (or the Chair of the relevant Committee in the case of the other Senior Postholders); pay increases for other staff; performance of the organisation; sector data on pay of Accounting Officers and benchmarking or other means of comparison to the broader market.

 The College pay strategy was implemented from 1 August 2021, for each salary grade a five point benchmarked pay band was introduced.
 The Senior Postholders salaries were reviewed in line with all College employees, five point pay bands were introduced based on AOC benchmarking, this was approved on 6 July 2021.
-On 14 December 2021 the Corporation agreed to a 0.5% pay award for all staff, effective from 1 April 2022, excluding the Senior Postholders pending consideration by the Remuneration Committee.
-At their meeting on 27 June 2022 the Remuneration Committee agreed that the Senior Postholder should also receive the 0.5% pay award effective from 1 April 2022 in line with all other staff.
+On 25 April 20231 the Corporation agreed to a half incremental pay award for relevant staff, effective from 1 April 2023, excluding the Senior Postholders pending consideration by the Remuneration Committee.
+At their meeting on 28 June 2023 the Remuneration Committee agreed that the Senior Postholder should also receive the half incremental pay award effective from 1 April 2023 in line with all other staff.